midnightntwrk/midnight-trusted-setup/README.md

 > [!IMPORTANT] This ceremony is currently ongoing and you can be a participant!
 > See the [instructions](#participate) below.

-We re-randomize the SRS from the
+The ceremony is based on the
 [Filecoin ceremony](https://trusted-setup.filecoin.io/phase1/), an existing powers-of-tau SRS over BLS12-381 used on [Filecoin](https://filecoin.io/) and trusted by the Web3 community.